Curated OER

 A Tasty Solution

-In this solutions worksheet, students complete a three step procedure and record the dissolving time of candy.
+In this solutions learning exercise, students complete a three step procedure and record the dissolving time of candy.
 Using their data they create a graph and answer 4 analysis questions.

 Curated OER